- 1. PLANNING A TRIP TO PARIS

 2. PARIS FOR THE FIRST TIME: BEST TIME TO VISIT PARIS

 “Paris is always a good idea” and there is never a bad time to visit the City of Light.
-The city has great outdoor options but it has also some of the best museums in the world and other interesting indoor options.
+The city has great parks and beautiful avenues and streets but it has also some of the best museums in the world and other interesting indoor options.

 If you are flexible with dates, consider are the low /high season and the weather in Paris.
 If you are traveling on a budget, choose the cheapest days to fly (usually Tuesday and Wednesday).
 This is what you need to know: